lamini-ai/lamini-examples/prompt_engineering.md

-In this tutorial, we'll guide you through prompt engineering using lamini's `MistralRunner`, which uses the Mistral instruct model by default and allows you to obtain the response with just a few lines of code.
+In this tutorial, we'll guide you through prompt engineering using lamini's `MistralRunner`, which uses the Mistral instruct model by default and allows you to obtain the response with just a few lines of code, like below.

-The example below shows how to obtain the answer to `"What was the decision in Nixon v.
-United States?
-Answer in one sentence."`

 ```python
 from llama import MistralRunner